patrickbrown-io/cspb2270-final-project/readme.md

 ### Create Demo Matrices

 Should you want to quickly spin up some matricies for testing, use this to create 4 sample matricies that will be stored as 'Test Matrix #'

+### Does this Matrix Contain?

+This will prompt the user to select a matrix and input a value to see if it contains the value.
+The Matrix Store will relay if it DOES or DOES NOT contain the value

+### Get Coordinates of a Value in a Matrix

+Similar to the above function, this will prompt the user to select a matrix and input a value to return coordinates within that matrix.
+If it does, you'll get coordinates.
+If not, it will return a message.

 ### Video Walkthrough